yola/jsgreat/README.md

 Lines shouldn't have whitespace at the end.
 We've always enforced this.
 Now [JSHint will enforce it](http://www.jshint.com/docs/options/#trailing).

-## 80 Column Limit
+## 79 Column Limit

-Although the style guide isn't fully explicit about it, lines should generally not exceed 80 characters.
+Although the style guide isn't fully explicit about it, lines should not exceed 79 characters.